 The Emmaus Community of St Benedict is grounded in the life and ministry of Emmaus House.
 We are seeking to explore what it means to form a new monastic community as a fresh expression of church.
-This is an ongoing journey of discernment and in order to facilitate that process we are currently functioning as a closed group.
+We are a small group of people who live and meet in Edinburgh.

 For anyone desiring to make the psalmist’s words of hope and trust their own, as Benedictine novices have across the centuries, what follows is an invitation to share that seeking for God with companions on the way guided by the Rule and spirituality of St Benedict.

-A welcome from Rev Andrew Bain, Chaplain, Emmaus Community of St Benedict:
+A welcome from Rev Andrew Bain, Chaplain, Emmaus House:

 Listen my child to the teachings of your Master and incline the ear of your heart…

 “Living with Benedict’s Rule as a dispersed community and sharing our joys and struggles, we learn together the relevance of the Rule’s practical wisdom for people of today.
 For anyone seeking stability, peace and wholeness in a fast-paced world with many challenges, Benedict’s almost counter-intuitive invitation to obedience, humility and conversion offers a way of life “road-tested” by 1500 years of lived experience.
-The invitation is a loving one, made with absolute confidence that this is a way that leads to fullness of life and joy.
-If this sounds like something you would like to explore, do please get in touch with me.”
+The invitation is a loving one, made with absolute confidence that this is a way that leads to fullness of life and joy”.

 A welcome from The Right Reverend John Armes, Episcopalian Bishop of Edinburgh: